 AB 131 (Effective January 1, 2013): Allows eligible AB 540/AB 2000/SB 68 students to apply for and receive financial aid at California public colleges and universities that are partially derived from state funds.

-How do I complete the CA Dream Act Application (CADAA)?
+How do I complete my CA Dream Act Application (CADAA)?

 - Create your User ID and Password.
 If you are creating this log-in information for the first time, make sure to save them this same credentials on future CADAAs you complete.